-In re N.S., 837 N.W.
-2d 680, 2013 LEXIS 723 (lowa Ct.
+In the interest of N.S., 837 N.W.
+2d 680 (Iowa Ct.
 App.
 2013) (where all three Ute tribes notified, two confirmed child was not a member and the third provided sufficient evidence for the court to conclude child was not a member, trial court properly concluded that ICWA did not apply)